 Reached State Pension age before 6 April 2016

-For people who have reached the age at which they become eligible for State Pension (between 66 and 68 years old, depending on the year you were born) before April 6, 2016, deferring State Pension will result in an increase of 1% per every 5 weeks it isn’t claimed.
+If you’re asking yourself, “When do I get my State Pension?” you’ll become eligible between 66 and 68 years old, depending on the year you were born.
+Before April 6, 2016, delaying State Pension will result in a deferred benefit pension increase of 1% for every 5 weeks it isn’t claimed.
 Over the course of several months, this can certainly add up!

 As long as you have waited at least 5 weeks to claim your pension, you have the option to receive the additional State Pension accrued from deferring as either higher regular payments or a lump sum payment.
 This option is only available to those who have reached eligibility before April 6, 2016.
 Once you claim your deferred State Pension, you will receive a letter in the post asking how you want to receive this extra pension, and you will have three months from receipt of the letter to make your response.
 If you opt for weekly payments, the additional amount accrued will be added to your regular pension payment.